vivek595/ComponentEditor/README.md

 ```
 5. Connect to the web server - http://localhost:8080
 6. Edit your files locally - components are in the ```components``` subfloder
-7. When ready - click the 'save&upload' button to sync local files with our server
-8. Click the 'preview' button to open your **private** circuito.io preview window
+7. When ready - click the 'Preview' button to sync local files with our server and open your **private** circuito.io preview window